Dobrobot/wic/port/mbed/readme.md

 - TX and RX buffer size defined by template
 - blocking interfaces that behave like the regular socket classes
 - TCP or TLS mode determined by URL
-- prioritised output buffer queue
 - no need to create/destroy for each connection
-- subclass of WIC::ClientBase for generic handling of multiple connections

 An example: